Crosstown Arts is a contemporary arts organization dedicated to further cultivating the creative community in Memphis.

 The spaces and programs we manage integrate varying components of exhibition, performance, production, education, and retail.
 We welcome anyone in the community to join any of our events or projects, regardless of prior experience or expertise with creative interests.

-Crosstown Arts is a founding partner, co-developer, and future tenant of Crosstown Concourse, the former Sears Crosstown building.
-Learn more about the development project here.
+Crosstown Arts is a founding partner, co-developer, and tenant of Crosstown Concourse, the former Sears Crosstown building.
+Learn more about the Concourse here.

 Crosstown Arts offers expanded opportunities and resources for the creative community including a wide range of spaces for exhibition, music performances, film and video screenings, as well as new programs including visiting artist talks and artist-led workshops, all open to the public.